psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 ```
 ## Mr. Thomas Responds

-The following week was a quiet one as far as correspondence goes, but it seems that Mr. Thomas, now writing from Eastbourne, was penning a response that was to appear in *the Times* of Monday, October 28th, 1895, p4.
+The following week was a quiet one as far as correspondence goes, but it seems that Mr. Thomas, now writing from Eastbourne, was penning a response that was to appear in *The Times* of Monday, October 28th, 1895, p4.

 The letter opens in a courteous enough manner, with Thomas explaining that his response will be focussed on one specific matter: